simonw/datasette-auth-github/README.md

 ```

 The keyword arguments work in the same way as the Datasette plugin settings documented above.

+There's one key difference: when used as a plugin, `require_auth` defaults to True.
+If you are wrapping your own application using the middleware the default behaviour is to allow anonymous access - you need to explicitly set the `require_auth=True` keyword argument to change this behaviour.

 Once wrapped in this way, your application will redirect users to GitHub to authenticate if they are not yet signed in.
 Authentication is recorded using a signed cookie.